Miss Kittin: 2004–2007: Solo career and I Com

 On 24 May 2004, Miss Kittin released her debut solo album I Com through NovaMute in the United Kingdom, and through Astralwerks in the United States.
 She collaborated with The Hacker, Toby Neumann and Thies Mynther for the album.
 Miss Kittin had met Tobi Neumann and Thies Mynther aka "Glove" after working with them on the Chicks on Speed song "Shick Shaving" and after recording lyrics for Steve Bug.
 The album received positive reviews from contemporary critics, earning an average score of 73/100 on the music review aggregation of Metacritic.
 I Com yielded three singles: "Professional Distortion", "Requiem for a Hit" and "Happy Violentine".
 The song "Professional Distortion" became Miss Kittin's first solo single to chart on the French Singles Chart.
-Several of the remixes of the three singles were later complied and released on Miss Kittin's EP Mixing Me.
+Several of the remixes of the three singles were later compiled and released on Miss Kittin's EP Mixing Me.

 In 2004, Miss Kittin created her own label Nobody's Bizzness.
 The label would eventually release her albums BatBox and Two after her departure from NovaMute.
 She said of the label's purpose, "I created my own label 'Nobody's Bizzness' to release my finished album and keep the maximum freedom with my music."
 Additionally, Kittin appeared on the song "Masterplan" from The Hacker's album Rêves Mécaniques in 2004.

 She released Live at Sónar in 2006, recorded at the electronic music festival Sónar in Barcelona.
 For Sónar, Miss Kittin provided impromptu new vocals to her established catalogue.
 During the festival, she was assisted by Aphex Twin, Modeselektor, Boom Bip, and The Hacker.
 The album was jointly released by Labels and NovaMute.

 Miss Kittin also released the double-disc CD A Bugged Out Mix in 2006 through Resist Music and System Recordings.
 Disc One Perfect Night combines underground classics (Mike Ink), electro (Cajmere) and minimal techno (Adam Beyer) while the second disc Perfect Day is a mix of Miss Kittin's favourite post-club tracks from artists such as Wagon Christ, Monolake and Biosphere.

 In 2007, Miss Kittin & The Hacker reunited to release the single "Hometown / Dimanche" through Good Life Recordings.
 The music video for "Hometown" was directed by Régis Brochier of 7th floor Productions.